Factbox - Women who have alleged inappropriate conduct by Trump

 Several women have accused U.S. Republican presidential candidate Donald Trump of sexual advances and groping.
 Among his accusers are a Miss Utah beauty pageant winner, a businesswoman, a reporter and a receptionist.
 He has denied the accusations.

-Trump has called "absolutely false" allegations by several women of groping and other misconduct, reported by The New York Times and other media.
-He has called the women "sick," and at Wednesday night's final presidential debate, he alleged that the women were either controlled by Democratic opponent Hillary Clinton's campaign or seeking "their 10 minutes of fame."
+Trump has called "absolutely false" allegations by several women of groping and other misconduct, reported by The New York Times and other media on Thursday.
+And at a rally on Friday, after two more women made allegations of groping, he denounced all the recent allegations by a series of women, calling them fabrications and calling the women "sick."

 Following are some of the allegations against Trump: